-Section 1.
-That the City declares that a climate and ecological emergency threatens our city, region, state, nation, civilization, humanity, and the natural world.

-Section 2.
-That the City commits to keeping the concerns of vulnerable communities central to all climate program planning processes and to invite and encourage such communities to actively participate in the development and implementation of the City's Climate Protection and Resiliency Plan.

-Section 3.
-That the ongoing Climate Protection and Resiliency Planning process requires full engagement of elected officials, staff, citizens, businesses, non-profit organizations, and institutions in the examination of how to create regenerative solutions across our human, ecological, and economical systems in Kansas City.

-Section 4.
-That the City commits to working with local, state, and federal governments to advocate for and address the local and international climate needs.just and equitable solutions to the climate crisis that centers the health and well-being of all in our community, and especially those most impacted by climate change.

-Section 5.
-That the City Manager isand relevant staff are directed to review and share with the Council state and federal grant, subsidy-, and other funding programs to engagethat can support efforts by the city, residents, and businesses into address climate actionchange in our community and strive to include climate action subsidy programmingsecure funding in FY22Fiscal Year 22-23.

-Section 6.
-That henceforth the City will require that all future relevant plans-and, policies address-, and other initiatives incorporate the goals of the Climate Protection and Resiliency Plan and consider ways to reduce climate impact and the climate emergency until-impacts on Kansas City achieves and is able to maintain climate neutrality.
-Citians

-Section 7.
-That the City will specifically tie funding and other priorities to solutions examine ways to prioritize support and funding for projects and initiatives in Kansas City based on their scaled impact toon greenhouse gas emissions and ability to enhance the health and wellbeing of residents.

-Section 8.
-That the City will include its climate protection and resiliency goals in its 2022 state and federal legislative priorities.

-Section 9.
-That the City will regularly evaluate and, as needed, update the goals established in Resolution No. 200005 and the Climate Protection & Resiliency Plan to assess their adequacy to protect the health and well-being of City residents, informed by the best available science and recommendations from leading experts, including the IPCC Assessment Reports.

-Section 10.
-That the City urges utility companies serving the community to eliminate greenhouse gas emissions in their energy production in a time-frame that corresponds to that identified in Resolution No. 200005.

-Section 11.
-That the City supports the federal commitment to address climate issues on a global stage, and the current administration's efforts to include funding for clean energy in the infrastructure bill.

-Section 12.
+File #: 210967, Version: 2

+- Section 1.
+That the City declares that a climate and ecological emergency threatens our city, region, state, nation, civilization, humanity, and the natural world. - Section 2.
+That the City commits to keeping the concerns of vulnerable communities central to all climate program planning processes and to invite and encourage such communities to actively participate in the development and implementation of the City's Climate Protection and Resiliency Plan. - Section 3.
+That the ongoing Climate Protection and Resiliency Planning process requires full engagement of elected officials, staff, citizens, businesses, non-profit organizations, and institutions in the examination of how to create regenerative solutions across our human, ecological, and economical systems in Kansas City. - Section 4.
+That the City commits to working with local, state, and federal governments to advocate for just and equitable solutions to the climate crisis that centers the health and well-being of all in our community, and especially those most impacted by climate change. - Section 5.
+That the City Manager and relevant staff are directed to review and share with the Council state and federal grant, subsidy, and other funding programs that can support efforts by the city, residents, and businesses to address climate change in our community and strive to secure funding in Fiscal Year 22-23. - Section 6.
+That henceforth the City will require that all future relevant plans, policies, and other initiatives incorporate the goals of the Climate Protection and Resiliency Plan and consider ways to reduce climate impacts on Kansas Citians - Section 7.
+That the City will examine ways to prioritize support and funding for projects and initiatives in Kansas City based on their scaled impact on greenhouse gas emissions and ability to enhance the health and well-being of residents. - Section 8.
+That the City will include its climate protection and resiliency goals in its 2022 state and federal legislative priorities. - Section 9.
+That the City will regularly evaluate and, as needed, update the goals established in Resolution No. 200005 and the Climate Protection & Resiliency Plan to assess their adequacy to protect the health and well-being of City residents, informed by the best available science and recommendations from leading experts, including the IPCC Assessment Reports. - Section 10.
+That the City urges utility companies serving the community to eliminate greenhouse gas emissions in their energy production in a time-frame that corresponds to that identified in Resolution No. 200005. - Section 11.
+That the City supports the federal commitment to address climate issues on a global stage, and the current administration's efforts to include funding for clean energy in the infrastructure bill. - Section 12.
 That the City encourages other cities throughout the region, state, nation, and world to likewise issue a declaration acknowledging the climate and ecological emergency we face and take all appropriate action to address it.